 Seeking medical attention

-It is obvious to many, but it is very important that you seek medical treatment without delay after being involved in an accident — even if your injuries seem minor.
+It is obvious, but it is very important that you seek medical treatment without delay after being injured on the road — even if your injuries seem minor.

 You should inform your attending physician that you were involved in a car accident, and you should also follow through on all the prescribed medication and treatment.